-ITEM 1: ELECTION OF DIRECTORS
+ITEM 1: Election of directors

-At the 2022 annual meeting, stockholders will vote on the election of the thirteen (13) nominees listed on the following page for a one-year term.
-As described under "Director Recruitment, Nomination and Succession Planning" on page 5, Ms. Erkan joined the Board in March 2022 and appears on the ballot for the first time.
-In accordance with the mandatory retirement provisions in our Governance Guidelines, the Board has determined that Mr. Oken will not stand for re-election at the May 2022 annual meeting.
+At the 2023 annual meeting, stockholders will vote on the election of the fourteen (14) nominees listed on the following page for a one-year term.
+As described under "Director Recruitment, Nomination and Succession Planning" on page 5, Mr. Doyle joined the Board in January 2023 in connection with his appointment as Marsh McLennan's President and Chief Executive Officer, Ms. Hartmann and Mr. Young joined the Board in March 2023, and they all appear on the ballot for the first time.
+In accordance with the mandatory retirement provisions in our Governance Guidelines, the Board has determined that R. David Yost will not stand for re-election at the May 2023 annual meeting.

-The Board has nominated each of these individuals to serve until the 2023 annual meeting.
+The Board has nominated each of these individuals to serve until the 2024 annual meeting.
 Each nominee has indicated that he or she will serve if elected.
 We do not anticipate that any of the nominees will be unable or unwilling to stand for election, but if that happens, your proxy may be voted for another person nominated by the Board or the Board may reduce its size.
 Each director holds office until his or her successor has been duly elected and qualified or his or her earlier resignation, death or removal.

-In nominating the following slate of director candidates for election at the Company's annual meeting of stockholders, the Board has evaluated each nominee by reference to the criteria described above on pages 10 and 11 under the headings "Director Qualifications" and "Director Skills and Experience."
+In nominating the following slate of director candidates for election at the Company's annual meeting of stockholders, the Board has evaluated each nominee by reference to the criteria described above on pages 10, 11 and 12 under the headings "Director Qualifications" and "Director Skills and Experience."
 In addition, the Board evaluates each individual director in the context of the Board as a whole, with the objective of recommending a group that can best support the success of our businesses and represent stockholder interests.